-Spread it out evenly.
+Spread it out evenly with a spatula.

 When it’s time to serve, you can skip this step if you want to save some calories or just aren’t worried about being fancy, but you place butter (the recipe calls for two Tablespoons per serving but I found that one Tablespoon is more than enough) on an oven-safe dish and let it melt.